 The National Institute on Drug Abuse asserts that there’s a double standard when dealing with a drug relapse versus a relapse after receiving treatment for a chronic disease like asthma.
-When comparing the figures for a variety of chronic conditions, researchers found that drug relapse rates are slightly lower than that for asthma or hypertension.
-When you consider persistent illness of any type requires ongoing care, treatment or other added assistance following a setback, the drug addiction’s stigma is troubling.
+When comparing the figures for a variety of chronic conditions, researchers found that drug relapse rates are slightly lower than those for asthma or hypertension.
+When you consider persistent illness of any type requires ongoing care, treatment, or other added assistance following a setback, the drug addiction’s stigma is troubling.

 What Causes a Drug Relapse?

-Since those suffering from a drug addiction vary in age, gender, overall physical health and other differentiating factors, it’s difficult to pinpoint exactly what causes a setback.
+Since those suffering from a drug addiction vary in age, gender, overall physical health, and other differentiating factors, it’s difficult to pinpoint exactly what causes a setback.
 The combination of social stigma and a misunderstood recovery process is one cause for drug relapse.
 It’s important to recognize other warning signs:

 - Abstinence is not the same as being in recovery.
 Whether you used heroin, cocaine, or another drug, simply quitting is not the same as actively recovering.
 If your mind has an unhealthy preoccupation with the substance rather than focusing on maintaining a healthy lifestyle, you may already be slipping.